 For the Purrbabies

 Watching your beloved pet paw at red and swollen eyes is upsetting.
 While eye infections in dogs aren’t always dangerous, they can be extremely serious.
 Because of this, it’s important to consult your vet when you notice symptoms.
-Putting off treatment isn’t just delaying relief for your dog’s discomfort — it can lead to more significant issues, like pain, loss of vision, and the need to surgically remove the eye.
+Putting off treatment isn’t just delaying relief for your dog’s discomfort, leading to more significant issues, like pain, loss of vision, or your dog losing their eye.

 Conjunctivitis, or pink eye, targets the mucous membrane lining the eyelids and eyeball.
 Keratitis affects the eye’s clear outer layer, the cornea.
 Uveitis affects the eye’s inner structures.
 Blepharitis is an infection or inflammation of the eyelids.
 The eyelids and tear glands may also become infected.
-Tear gland issues, eyelid abnormalities, and trauma can also lead to infections.
+Tear gland issues, eyelid abnormalities, and trauma (such as plant awns or other foreign bodies in the eye) can also lead to infections.

 Spotting the first signs of an eye infection makes getting early vet care for your pup possible.
 Some common symptoms to watch for: